NeerajCR7-web/ixd-1/README.md

 # Ontario Parks Project 🏕️
 A comprehensive camping platform for discovering, booking, and discussing Ontario Parks.
+To Access the App, following is the link:- http://codeneeraj.free.nf/ixd/main.html

 ## Overview
 Ontario Parks Explorer is a full-stack-inspired web application designed to help outdoor enthusiasts discover campsites, book reservations, and engage with a community of fellow campers.
 The project focuses on: